CRASHSpace/tuesday/_sweep/zone00/everyday_carry.md

 ##Getting Started

-What do you need?
-When I lived in NYC I used to keep a 20 in my shoe to catch a cab.
 There are lots of folks online demonstrating their "EDC," but don't just add the weight of other people's "shoulds".
+Make a list of the bags/wallets/vehicles that you naturally take with you and think about what's right to carry in each of them.

-From a internet privacy and security standpoint, these would be my suggestions, but your milage may vary.
+From a internet privacy and security standpoint, these would be the three items that I put high on my list, but these situations might not come up for you.

 * Charging cables, either battery backup or wall charger or both to prevent plugging in to strange cables or ports.
 * [Live USB Boot Disk](https://en.wikipedia.org/wiki/Live_USB) to prevent having to leave traces on someone else's machine.
 * Travel hot-spot to get emergency coverage and to prevent the temptation to join a public network unprepared.

+At the end of the page I've put a brain dump.
+Pick and choose what works for you, and make a check list for each place that should be restocked each week.

 ##CRASH Space Blog Posts